NokKbl/Serviced-Apartment-System/README.md

 ## New Technology and Knowledge that we have learned
 ### ThreeTen-Extra
-**ThreeTen-Extra** provides additional date-time classes that complement those in JDK 8.

-Not every piece of date/time logic is destined for the JDK.
+**ThreeTen-Extra** provides additional date-time classes that complement those in JDK 8 because not every piece of date/time logic is destined for the JDK.
 Some concepts are too specialized or too bulky to make it in.
 This project provides some of those additional classes as a well-tested and reliable jar.

 In our project, we've used **Interval** class which represents the time on the time-line between two **Instants** (start and end instants) and other useful methods to check that the time is overlap or not to give a state to rooms.
 - See also: http://www.threeten.org/threeten-extra/apidocs/org/threeten/extra/Interval.html